 Older vehicles retain less value than new ones, making them less expensive to fix and replace, and in general, cheaper to insure.
 But old vehicles also tend to break down more often.
 The sweet spot for insurers lies somewhere between the expensive new models and the decrepit old ones.

 The range from 2005-2012 boasts eight of the 10 cheapest cars to insure.
-They’re old enough that any insurance compensation is manageable, but new enough that the engine isn’t at risk of cutting out on the middle of the highway.
+They’re old enough that any insurance compensation is manageable but new enough that the engine isn’t at risk of cutting out on the middle of the highway.

-Price range of the vehicle
+The price range of the vehicle

 Each list entry is a well-known and successful model from a well-known producer.
 Ford, Dodge, Nissan, Mazda, Toyota –- these are all brands insurance companies are comfortable with.

 Popular cars don’t get an automatic advantage (note the conspicuously absent Honda Civic), but they accumulate data quickly, and so long as that data is positive, they are perceived as reputable and reliable.
 This is in part why the Dodge Caravan, an apparent deity of cheap-to-insurance cars, dominates our findings.

 Our findings shed light on the variables that determine a car’s insurance expense, but it’s necessary to acknowledge some other factors at play.
 Namely, insurance factors connected to the driver instead of the vehicle.

 Your age, postal code, daily commute and driving history all affect your auto insurance rate.
 If you’re 19 and have a spotty driving record, you’re going to pay more to insure your car than a 50-year-old with a glowing record.
 Even if you drive the vaunted Dodge Caravan.